Blog Banner SVG

 5. Venture Debt

 Venture debt is a loan provided to startups that already have venture capital backing.
 It is typically used as a bridge between equity rounds or to extend the startup’s runway without giving up more equity.
-Venture debt is repaid over time with interest, making it a hybrid form of financing.
+Startups repay venture debt over time with interest, making it a hybrid form of financing.

 Pros: Non-dilutive capital allows startups to extend their runway between funding rounds.